bowenbee/PowerPlatform/components/Progress Timeline/README.md

 This component, created using **Power Fx**, was inspired by the **Business Process Flow Progress Stage Control** found in model driven apps.
 This canvas app component allows users to step through various stages, moving the timeline forward or backward.
-The component uses SVGs to indicate when a step is **Not Started**, **Active**, or **Completed**.
+The component uses SVGs to indicate when a step is **Not Started**, **Active**, or **Completed** or **Finished** in the case of the last stage.
 Practical use-cases can be for multi step forms and more complex data entry processes where items may sit at a certain stage for a period of time.

 ![Image1](assets/ProgressBarEx1.png)